 Students must always wear a school-issued ID on a lanyard around their neck.
-IDs must be visible and will be required for admittance to all school and school-related activities.
+IDs must be visible and be required for admittance to all school and school-related activities.
 IDs must be worn over clothing and cannot be concealed or defaced in any way.
 Students must show their ID to any staff member upon request.
 IDs are required for media center admittance, nurse visitation, and bus transportation; additionally, the purchase of breakfast and/or lunch will require a scan of the student ID.

-A student who does not have an ID may obtain a second ID (loaner ID) from his/her homeroom teacher or vice principal.
+A student who does not have an ID may obtain a second ID (loaner ID) from the main office or the school Counseling Department.
 An ID that is lost must be replaced at the expense of the student at a cost of \$5.00.
-A student must weartheir ID around his/her neck with a lanyard.
-A student who does not comply will receive a consequence based onthe code of conduct.
+A student must wear their ID around his/her neck with a lanyard.
+Any student who fails to have the Identification Card in their possession or fails to present it when required may be denied access to an event or activity and may be subject to appropriate discipline.